mukhametdinovigor/online_library/README.md

 Also you need to create `.env` file and write lines like this into it:

 ```
-FOLDER='docs'
+FOLDER='pages'
 BOOKS_PER_PAGE=10
 ```

 You can change the folder here to customize where your html files will be placed.
 And you can define how many books will be on the every page.
+By default, your folder is 'pages' and books_per_page=10.

 ## How to run script